Galapagos

 • Snorkeling equipment.

-• Kayak
+• Kayak.

-• Stand up Paddleboards
+• Stand up Paddle Board.

-• Air ticket to and from Galapagos (Subject to change).
+• Air ticket to and from Galapagos.

 • Alcoholic and non – alcoholic beverages.

-• Gratuities to guides and crew
+• Gratuities to guides and crew.

 • Personals expenses.